 In the early 1900s, the race was on to be the first to reach the geographic South Pole.
-In 1911, British explorer Robert Falcon Scott put together a team and set out on the Terra Nova Expedition.
-When they reached Antarctica, they built a hut where some men stayed while the rest of the team attempted to reach the South Pole.
+In 1911, British explorer Robert Falcon Scott and his team set out on the Terra Nova Expedition and set up camp at the edge of the Great Ice Barrier.
+While some men stayed behind with supplies and shelter, the rest of the team ventured onwards.

 The expedition did not go completely as planned; a rival reached the pole about a month before his team.
-Scott and four other men he had selected to join him on the expedition died on their way back to the hut.
+In 1912, Scott and four other men he had selected to join him on the expedition perished on their way back to the hut.
 Frostbite, gangrene, and starvation plucked them off one by one.
-On March 2, 1912, Scott recorded his final journal entry:
+On March 29, 1912, Scott recorded his final journal entry:

 Scott's hut still stands, and people who have visited said they felt uneasy and uncomfortable.
 Voices and footsteps have been heard, and some people felt like they were being watched.
-There is also a cross placed close to the hut in memory of three men from Shackleton's Ross Sea Expedition, who also used the cabin but died nearby.
-Perhaps the two teams joined up after death.
+There is also a cross placed close to the hut in memory of a member of the Scott expedition who passed.Is this chill-inducing?

 Antarctica became a frequent tourist destination in the 1970s.
 Tourists booked day-trip flights from New Zealand and enjoyed a leisurely, aerial view of the harsh, icy continent.
 One such trip turned fatal due to low visibility and pilot error.
 The plane crashed into the side of Mount Erebus at 300 mph, and the impact instantly killed all 257 passengers.

-The corpses were stored at McMurdo Station, an American base on Antarctica's Ross Island, and many visitors to the site believe the ghosts of the victims are still hanging around.
+Apparently, the corpses were stored at McMurdo Station, an American base on Antarctica's Ross Island, and many visitors to the site believe the ghosts of the people are still hanging around.
 Visitors claim to hear voices, see short trails of unexplained footprints, and feel strange presences.